 This course provides instruction in the identification and selection of annual and perennial herbaceous plants for various habitats.
 Students will develop an understanding of the plants’ ornamental value in garden and landscape design, based on flowers, foliage, form and adaptability to the environment. (spring)

+HRT*H104 Soil Systems 3 credits

+This course covers the relationships between soils and the environment with emphasis on common horticultural applications such as agricultural production, landscape functions, and greenhouse operations.
+It specifically focuses on soil texture and classification, the biological and chemical properties of soils, the impact of soils on the environment, and the principles and practices of modifying soils for horticultural applications.

 HRT*H105 Fruit and Vegetable Production 3 credits

 Primarily a course for residential vegetable and fruit cultivation, the course provides basic knowledge and methods that can be applied on the commercial level as well.
 Included are topics on site selection and soil preparation, planting, pruning, fertilization and general cultivation of vegetables, small bush and large tree fruits. (offered periodically)